Technology Program Update

 The 2016-17 school year triggered the inaugural launch of our new 1:1 iPad program at FMCS – an event years in the making!
-Back in January of 2016, we had our best turnout ever for our middle school open house as we introduced the new program.
-This was largely due to our new partnership with Apple that would provide a great technology tool for our middle school students in 2016-17.
+We are very thankful for our partnership with Apple and many Florida schools that have helped us along this journey.

 “Surveys of student use of iPads report overwhelmingly that students enjoy learning and stay more focused when using iPads (Mango, 2015). ” ESchool News

 2017-18 iPad Information students and parents